Alt-Merklein/picoCTF-2024-WriteUps/README.md

 # Pico-CTF-2024-WriteUps
 Uploading my solutions for pico-ctf 2024 competition.

-Still writing some of the Reverse Engineer solutions
+Still writing some of the Reverse Engineering solutions.

 # Contents:<br>
   **- Web Exploitation**